Our customers have been hired by:

 Want more tips for writing the soft, hard, or technical skills section for IT manager resumes?
 See our guide: 99 Key Skills for a Resume (Best List of Examples for All Types of Jobs).

-How to Add Other Sections for an Effective IT Manager Resume
+Add Other Sections for an Effective IT Manager Resume

 Every prospective IT manager resume included those previous sections.